guiuiy/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ---
 ## cd
-1. When I used the 'cd' command without any arguments, if I was in the '/home' directory, it kept me in the same directory, but if I was in another directory other than '/home', I would go to '/home'.
+1. When I used the `cd` command without any arguments, if I was in the `/home` directory, it kept me in the same directory, but if I was in another directory other than `/home`, I would go to `/home`.
    ```
    [user@sahara ~]$ cd
    [user@sahara ~]$